Tokyo Metro remembers Hibiya Line subway crash victims on 20th anniversary | The Japan Times

 The officials, including Tokyo Metro President Akiyoshi Yamamura, laid flowers at a memorial to the accident victims.

-Yamamura and the officials observed a moment of silence and silently renewed the company’s commitment to safety.
+Yamamura and the officials observed a moment of silence and renewed the company’s commitment to safety.

 “We’re acutely aware of the seriousness of the accident,” Yamamura said.